A chamber pot is exactly what its name

 Charles Gruyn des Bordes was the son of an inn-keeper (as if this confusion about hôtel versus hôtel wasn't bad enough already).
 He grew wealthy from the inn trade, gained influence, and became general commissioner of cavalry during a time of civil disorder.
 That position allowed him to become much more wealthy through financial speculation, to the point he was known as a "financier" rather than just a mere inn-keeper or general commissioner of cavalry.

 He purchased the lot on the Île Saint-Louis in 1641.
-By the 1650s he had married Geneviève de Mony, who is said to have accelerated the completion of the house although it isn't clear to me if that was through funding or merely through her pressuring the prominent architect, Louis Le Vau.
+By the 1650s he had married Geneviève de Mony, who is said to have accelerated the completion of the house.
+It isn't clear to me whether that was because she funded the project, or because she pressured the prominent architect, Louis Le Vau.
 The house was completed in 1657.
 The opulent decoration reflected the competition with the nearby Hôtel Lambert de Thorigny.

 Gruyn de Bordes got mixed up in some shady business deals.
 An inquest was held.
 He was found guilty of fraud, put into prison, and died there.
 His wife had maintained separate accounts for everything.
 Geneviève de Mony had kept her financial affairs intact and left the hôtel to her son.